 Pool people didn’t come home for a week.
 I had personal plans but was forced to change my schedule because someone had to look after their dog.
-They decided, without asking me, to extend their vacation in Florida.
+They decided, without asking me, to extend their vacation.
 This is a perfect example of the quality of folks who I’ve rushed out to welcome.

 And bingo.
 You can put a finger on that episode as an example of why I’m jaded.